 Links

-Ivan Illich: Very useful page with links to key obituaries and his writings.
-Includes e-texts of Deschooling Society and Tools for Conviviality.
+Ivan Illich: A useful page with links to key obituaries and his writings.
+Includes e-texts of Deschooling Society, Tools for Conviviality, and some other key works.

 Acknowledgements: The picture of Ivan Illich is reproduced under a CCBY-SA3.0 licence<http://creativecommons.org/licenses/by-sa/3.0/>, via Wikimedia Commons.
 The picture ‘obsolescence is by Tony Hall and is reproduced here under an Attribution-NoDerivs 2.0 Generic (CC BY-ND 2.0) Creative Commons licence.
 It was sourced from Flickr: http://www.flickr.com/photos/anotherphotograph/2807945495/